apache/cordova-plugin-camera/README.md

 Including a JavaScript `alert()` in either of the callback functions can cause problems.
-Wrap the alert within a `setTimeout()` to allow the iOS image picker or popover to fully close before the alert
+Wrap the alert within a `setTimeout()` to allow the iOS image picker to fully close before the alert
 displays:

 ```javascript